sunandithabs/honeytrace/README.md

 i basically wanted something simple, noisy and fun to look at traffic and like  attacker behavior
 ## features
-- fake ssh banner + login flow
+- fake ssh banner and a login flow
-- logs username + password attempts
+- logs username and password attempts
-- basic geoip lookup (city, region, country, org)
+- basic geoip lookup
 - fake shell (captures commands like `ls`, `cat`, `pwd` etc)
-- timestamped logs saved automatically
+- timestamped logs are saved automatically
-- minimal python, runs anywhere
+- minimal python and runs anywhere

 ## how to run:
-use python3 honeytrace.py
+-use python3 honeytrace.py.
-default port is 2222
+-default port is 2222
-so connect using netcat: nc localhost 2222
+-so connect using netcat: nc localhost 2222

-ok, why a honeypot?
+## why a honeypot?
 it piqued my interest and  helped me learn a lot, stuff like logging, tcp behavior, python sockets etc etc which is pretty cool.

 ## disclaimer